lucasile/sysinfo_tool/README.md

 We then use `strcpy()` to copy a single '|' to the string.
 We then check if this is the first sample.
 If it is, then we will just set the baseline key as '\*'.
 Otherwise, we need to calculate the relative utilization.

 To do this, we just get the last entry in the double array by using `historyRam[sampleCount - 2]`, and then find the delta with the current memory used by subtracting them.
 Afterwards, we can just loop until a double exceeds this delta, incrementing by the `RAM_GRAPHICS_SCALE` each time.
 However, if the delta is negative, our loop is incorrect.
-For purely the loop's functionality, we use the absolute value of the delta instead.
+For purely the loop's functionality, we use the absolute value of the delta instead, given by `fabs` in `math.h`.

 Inside of the loop we check whether the delta is negative or positive.
 If it is negative, we concatenate the character ':' and if it is positive, we concatenate the character '#'.